 RIGHT TO ASSURANCE.
 If the AZDOHS in good faith has reason to believe that the Subrecipient does not intend to, or is unable to perform or continue performing under this Agreement, the AZDOHS may demand in writing that the Subrecipient give a written assurance of intent and ability to perform.
 If the Subrecipient fails to provide written assurance within the number of days specified in the demand, the AZDOHS at its option may terminate this Agreement.

 RIGHT TO ASSURANCE.
-Whenever a party to this Agreement in good faith has reason to question another party’s intent to perform, the party may demand that the other party give a written assurance of its intent to perform.
-In the event that a demand is made and no written assurance is given within five (5) days, the demanding party may treat this failure as an anticipatory repudiation or Event of Default of this Agreement.
+Whenever one party to this contract in good faith has reason to question the other party’s intent to perform, it may demand that the other party give written assurance of his intent to perform In the event that a demand is made and no assurance is given within five (5) days, the demanding party may treat this failure as an anticipatory repudiation of the contract.

 RIGHT TO ASSURANCE.
 If the Department, in good faith, has reason to believe that the Contractor does not intend to, or is unable to perform or has refused to perform or continue performing all material obligations under this Contract, the Department may demand in writing that the Contractor give a written assurance of intent to perform.
 Failure by Contractor to provide written assurance within the number of days specified in the demand (not less than five business days) may, at the Department’s option, be the basis for terminating this Contract under the terms and conditions or other rights and remedies available by law or provided by this Contract.